mycarneedsthis.com

 MYCAR SCORE™ METHODOLOGY

-Exactly how we rate vehicles, where the data comes from, and what the numbers mean.
+Exactly how we rate vehicles, where the data comes from, how complete that data is, and what the number can and cannot tell you.

 What Is the MyCar Score™?

-The MyCar Score™ is a proprietary rating that combines safety data, fuel efficiency, performance, and value into a single number for every vehicle we have rated.
-It is designed to give used car buyers a quick, data-driven way to compare vehicles across different makes, models, and years.
+The MyCar Score™ is a proprietary 45 to 95 rating that combines federal safety data, fuel efficiency, performance, and value into a single number for every vehicle we have rated.
+It gives used car buyers a fast, data-driven way to compare vehicles across makes, models, and years within the same class.

-The score is independently calculated by mycarneedsthis.com.
-It is not influenced by manufacturer relationships, advertising revenue, or affiliate partnerships.
-When underlying data changes (new NHTSA ratings, updated recall counts), scores are recalculated automatically.
+The score is calculated independently by mycarneedsthis.com.
+It is not influenced by manufacturer relationships, advertising, or affiliate partnerships.
+When the underlying data changes, such as a new NHTSA rating or an updated recall count, scores are recalculated automatically.

 Component Weights

-The score combines four weighted factors.
-Safety carries the most weight because crash outcomes matter most; fuel economy, performance, and value each contribute meaningfully to a well-rounded view of the vehicle.
+The spec-based score combines four weighted factors.
+Safety carries the most weight because crash outcomes matter most; fuel economy, performance, and value each contribute meaningfully to a rounded view of the vehicle.

 Safety (NHTSA Stars)